Mangesh-Bhattacharya/AI-Powered-Project/README.md

 - Docker Integration: Containerize the solution for easier deployment across environments.
 - Support for Other Linux Distributions: Extend support to Ubuntu, CentOS, and others.
 - Enhanced Reporting: Develop a web interface for real-time monitoring and reporting.

+## Contribution by CANARIE
+CANARIE played a pivotal role in supporting the development and deployment of the DAIR BoosterPack.
+Through their resources and expertise, CANARIE facilitated the integration of advanced AI-driven techniques, ensuring that the project aligns with industry standards for cloud security.
+Their contributions have been instrumental in making this project a valuable tool for cybersecurity professionals looking to enhance their cloud security practices.